arghyadutta/statMechCodes/README.md

-# statMech2024
-Codes demonstrating some ideas from probability and statistics.
-Aimed for undergrads.
+Beginner-level codes I wrote for demonstrating some ideas on probability and statistics while teaching a course on statistical mechanics.